 - Cabinet Papers 1915-1986: Downloadable documents (e.g. agendas, minutes (actually called 'conclusions') and memoranda) created by the Cabinet and arranged thematically.

 - The Cecil Papers: Digital version of the Hatfield House Archives, comprising a collection of almost 30,000 documents gathered by William Cecil (1520-1598), Lord Burghley and his son Robert Cecil (1563-1612), First Earl of Salisbury.
 Includes many 16th- and 17th-century state papers, grants from the Crown, legal documents, treaties, correspondences and political memoranda.

-- Charles Booth Online Archive: Provides access to the original notebooks and papers of Charles Booth's survey of life and labour in London 1886-1903.
+- Charles Booth's London: Provides access to the original notebooks and papers of Charles Booth's survey of life and labour in London 1886-1903.

 - Colonial State Papers: Digital version of The National Archives collections documenting British trade, history and overseas expansion between the 16th and 18th centuries.
-Includes papers presented to the Privy Council and the Board of Trade between 1574-1757 that relate to the governance of, and activities in, the American, Canadian and West Indian colonies.
+Includes papers presented to the Privy Council and the Board of Trade between 1574 and 1757 that relate to the governance of, and activities in, the American, Canadian and West Indian colonies.

 - EuroDocs: Provides links to selected transcriptions, facsimiles and translations of documents relating to European history from antiquity through to the present day.